 Age of the Sage site banner

-Western Philosophy as a
+Western Philosophy as

-~ series of footnotes to Plato
+a series of footnotes to Plato quote

 A series of footnotes to Plato

-quotes from A.N.
-Whitehead
+A.N.
+Whitehead quote, meaning

 A.N.
 Whitehead (Alfred North Whitehead) was a widely influential twentieth century philosopher and mathematician.
 He is responsible for coining the following celebrated quote about Plato's enduring influence.